alexcrist/RedditReadOnly/README.md

 # RedditReadOnly

-A lightweight Reddit app for Android.
-No write features i.e.: upvoting, downvoting, commenting, posting.
-Viewing only.
+**A lightweight Reddit app for Android.**
+Entirely read-only with no write features i.e.: upvoting, downvoting, commenting, posting.

 <a href="Screenshot 1"><img src="./screenshot1.png" height="500" width="281" ></a>
 <a href="Screenshot 2"><img src="./screenshot2.png" height="500" width="281" ></a>

-*Current Features*
+**Current Features**
  - view submissions with thumbnails
  - go to submission link
  - go to comments